hamza4600/my-app/README.md

 ## Installation :wrench:

-First you need to clone the project using `git clone https://github.com/leoronne/twitter-ui-clone.git`.
+First you need to clone the project using ` https://github.com/hamza4600/my-app`.

 You can install the application using `npm install` or `yarn install` on the root dir.